Closeup of a cocktail at the Roundhouse Restaurant in Beacon, NY. -Photo by Find My Food Stu

 The Roundhouse Restaurant

-The Roundhouse offers one of the most distinctive bar settings in town.
-Located inside the Roundhouse hotel and restaurant just off Main Street, the bar area overlooks the waterfall and creek that run through the property — giving it a completely different feel from the typical downtown bar scene.
+The Roundhouse offers a distinctive environment in Beacon, New York.
+Located inside the Roundhouse hotel and restaurant just off Main Street, the bar area overlooks the waterfall and creek that run through the property, giving it a completely different feel from the typical downtown bar scene in Beacon NY.

-If you’re looking for a quieter, more scenic place to have a drink in Beacon, either before dinner or as a relaxing nightcap.
-The Roundhouse adds a refined contrast to the busier Main Street bars.
+If you’re looking for a quieter, more scenic place to have a drink in Beacon before dinner or as a relaxing nightcap, The Roundhouse adds a refined contrast to the busier Main Street bars and is worth working into your evening.
+The menu is also one of the tops in town and is included on my best restaurants in Beacon, NY guide.

 Best Cocktail Bars in Beacon